IGNF/myria3d/docs/source/background/general_design.md

 ## Model should be fast, performant, and practical

 **Situation**:
-- Since the seminal PointCloud architecture [[Qi 2016](https://arxiv.org/abs/1612.00593)] and the later [[PointNet++](https://arxiv.org/abs/1706.02413)], there were many attempts to improve these architecture which operate direcly on point clouds in a hierarchical fashion.
+- Since the seminal PointNet architecture [[Qi 2016](https://arxiv.org/abs/1612.00593)] and the later [[PointNet++](https://arxiv.org/abs/1706.02413)], there were many attempts to improve these architecture which operate direcly on point clouds in a hierarchical fashion.
 - Our main requirements are:
   1) Speed of inference, in order to operate at a national scale.
   2) performances in large-scale outdoor Lidar settings, on e.g. [SemanticKITTI](http://semantic-kitti.org/) and [Semantic 3D](http://semantic3d.net/) benchmarks, by opposition to e.g. the [S3DIS](https://ieeexplore.ieee.org/document/7780539/) benchmark.